Flow Bots

 The trigger you created is now active.

-Click on the highlighted space and drag and drop the new action associated with the trigger to add it.
+Click the highlighted empty space and drag a new action connected to the trigger.

-This step allows you to determine what your flow bot will do next when the trigger occurs.
+This step allows you to define what your flow bot will do next when the trigger occurs.

-💡 The post-trigger action builds the logic of your flow and directs the responses your bot will give to the user.
+💡 The post-trigger action forms the logic of your flow and directs the responses your bot will give to users.

-💡 This option ensures the trigger works with any message from the user and allows you to perform a more general flow test.
+💡 This option allows the trigger to activate for any message from the user, enabling a more general flow test.

-At the decision stage, select the option that is most suitable for your flow bot from the options displayed on the screen.
+At the Decision stage, select the option on the screen that is most suitable for your flow bot.

-After making your selection, proceed to the next step of the flow.
+After making your selection, continue to proceed to the next step of the flow.

-💡 The correct decision selection determines the responses your bot will give to the user and the direction of the flow.
+💡 Choosing the right decision determines the responses your bot will give and the direction of the flow.

-If you want to use the current data of the person you are replying to in the message, click on the area indicated by the arrow.
+If you want to use the recipient’s existing data in the message, click the field indicated by the arrow.

-Select the data you want to use from the list that opens and place it in the relevant place in the message.
+From the list that appears, select the data you want to use and insert it into the appropriate place in the message.

 💡 This method allows your bot to send personalized and dynamic messages.

-💡 This feature makes automated messages more personal and effective.
+💡This feature ensures that automatic messages are more personal and effective.

 After completing your message, click the “Save” button to save your changes.